KylieLAnglin/website/content/author/admin/_index.md

 organizations = [{name = "NAEd/Spencer Dissertation Fellow", url = "https://naeducation.org/2020-naed-spencer-dissertation-fellows/"}, { name = "EdPolicyWorks at the University of Virginia", url = "https://curry.virginia.edu/faculty-research/centers-labs-projects/edpolicyworks" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include the role of the state in regulating public education, using new tools to collect data on local policy variations, and improving designs for causal inference"
+bio = "My research develops data science methods for conducting implementation research in field settings, as well as improving the causal validity and replicability of impact estimates."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = "kal3nh@virginia.edu"
+email = "kylielanglin@virginia.edu"

 # List (academic) interests or hobbies
 interests = [